-The main legal source for insurance regulation is the German Insurance Supervision Act (VAG), which implemented in 2015 the European Solvency II Directive.
-It enables the supervision of insurance companies in their legal and financial operations (Section 294(2) VAG) by the German Federal Financial Supervisory Authority (BaFin) and the supervisory authorities of the federal states.
-The BaFin is the competent supervisory authority for private insurance companies that operate in Germany and are of material economic significance as well as for public insurance companies that participate in free competition and operate across the borders of any federal state (Section 320 VAG).
-The supervisory authorities of the federal states are mainly responsible for overseeing public insurers whose activities are limited to the federal state in question and private insurance companies of lesser economic significance.
+The main legal source for insurance regulation is the German Insurance Supervision Act (VAG), which implemented in 2015 the European Solvency II Directive.25 It enables the supervision of insurance companies in their legal and financial operations26 by the German Federal Financial Supervisory Authority (BaFin) and the supervisory authorities of the federal states.
+The BaFin is the competent supervisory authority for private insurance companies that operate in Germany and are of material economic significance as well as for public insurance companies that participate in free competition and operate across the borders of any federal state.27 The supervisory authorities of the federal states are mainly responsible for overseeing public insurers whose activities are limited to the federal state in question and private insurance companies of lesser economic significance.28

-Therefore, all private and public insurance companies, pension funds and reinsurers carrying out private insurance businesses within the scope of the VAG and that have their registered office in Germany are subject to supervision.
-Social insurance institutions are not supervised under the VAG but regulated by other government agencies.
+Therefore, all private and public insurance companies, pension funds and reinsurers carrying out private insurance businesses within the scope of the VAG and that have their registered office in Germany are subject to supervision.29 Social insurance institutions30 are not supervised under the VAG but regulated by other government agencies.31

-The primary objective of the VAG is the protection of policyholders and beneficiaries (Section 294(1) VAG).
-To ensure that only regulated companies offer insurance services, insurance companies must acquire a licence before commencing business operations (Section 8(1) VAG).
-To be granted authorisation to operate, the insurance company must fulfil a number of requirements.
+The primary objective of the VAG is the protection of policyholders and beneficiaries.32 To ensure that only regulated companies offer insurance services, insurance companies must acquire a licence before commencing business operations.33 To be granted authorisation to operate, the insurance company must fulfil a number of requirements.
 This includes, inter alia, that the company:

-- operates in the legal form of a public limited company;
+- operates in the legal form of a public limited company;34

-- engages only in insurance businesses and directly related businesses and observes the principle of business segregation (e.g., a life insurance company may not at the same time provide health or property insurance);
+- engages only in insurance businesses and directly related businesses and observes the principle of business segregation (e.g., a life insurance company may not at the same time provide health or property insurance);36

-- submits a detailed business plan that contains the company's charter and sets out which insurance segments will be operated as well as the risks that are intended to be covered;
+- submits a detailed business plan that contains the company's charter and sets out the insurance segments in which it will operate, as well as the risks that are intended to be covered;37

-- demonstrates that it has a sufficient amount of its own funds as well as sufficient resources to develop the business and sales organisation; and
+- demonstrates that it has a sufficient amount of its own funds38 as well as sufficient resources to develop the business and sales organisation;39 and

-- has at least two members of the management board that are 'fit and proper' persons.
+- has at least two members of the management board that are 'fit and proper' persons.40

-In the event of any undesirable conduct by an insurance company, especially non-compliance with legal requirements, the BaFin may take any appropriate and necessary measures to prevent or eliminate this conduct (Section 298 VVG).
-For consumers, it is also possible to file a complaint against an insurance company with the BaFin.
-The BaFin will review the complaint and issue a report with its legal opinion.
+In the event of any undesirable conduct by an insurance company, especially non-compliance with legal requirements, the BaFin may take any appropriate and necessary measures to prevent or eliminate this conduct.42 For consumers, it is also possible to file a complaint against an insurance company with the BaFin.43 The BaFin will review the complaint and issue a report with its legal opinion.
 If necessary, it may also take regulatory steps against the insurance company.
 However, it is not authorised to render a binding decision or give legal advice.

 iii Insurable risk

-German insurance law differs between two types of insurable risks: socially insured risks and privately insured risks.
+German insurance law applies differently to two types of insurable risks: socially insured risks and privately insured risks.
 Socially insured risks are codified in the German Social Code (SGB), which distinguishes between health insurance, unemployment insurance, nursing care insurance, pension insurance and occupational accident insurance.
-They are statutory insurances that do not come into effect by agreement but are taken out by law when the insured person fulfils certain requirements.
+These are statutory insurance contracts, which do not come into effect by agreement but are taken out by law when the insured person fulfils certain requirements.

 The VVG only applies to privately insured risks.
 Because of the freedom of contract, the parties to an insurance contract may, in principle, insure any type of risk they chose to.
-They are only bound by the limitations applicable to any civil law contract (e.g., the prohibition of contracts that violate public policy or a statutory prohibition).
-The VVG regulates the most common types of private insurance in Germany by stipulating the rules applicable to the different insurance branches.
-The most relevant branch in Germany is the liability insurance that insures damage claims of a third party against the policyholder.
-In 2018, about 83 per cent of German households had taken out private liability insurance and 81 per cent third-party vehicle insurance.
-What is special about this insurance branch is that some liability insurances are on a voluntary basis while others are compulsory insurances.
-This is the case where the legislator deemed it especially important to insure the risk of damages to a third party caused by the conduct of another party.
-The most prominent example of compulsory liability insurance is the third-party vehicle insurance, from which the other compulsory insurances evolved.
-Other insurance branches stipulated in the VVG are legal expenses insurance, transport insurance, fire insurance for buildings, life insurance, occupational disability insurance, accident insurance and private health insurance.
+They are only bound by the limitations applicable to any civil law contract (e.g., the prohibition of contracts that violate public policy or a statutory prohibition).44 The VVG regulates the most common types of private insurance in Germany by stipulating the rules applicable to the different insurance segments.
+The most significant segment in Germany is that of liability insurance for third-party damage claims against the policyholder.45 In 2018, about 83 per cent of German households had taken out private liability insurance and 81 per cent third-party vehicle insurance.46 What is special about this area of insurance is that some liability insurance is taken out on a voluntary basis while others are compulsory insurance contracts.
+This is the case where the legislature has deemed it especially important to insure the risk of damage to a third party caused by the conduct of another party.47 The most prominent example of compulsory liability insurance is third-party vehicle insurance, from which the other types of compulsory insurance evolved.
+Other insurance segments stipulated in the VVG are legal expenses insurance, transport insurance, fire insurance for buildings, life insurance, occupational disability insurance, accident insurance and private health insurance.

 iv Fora and dispute resolution mechanisms